YoungShrank/ArtFont/README.md

 | meta data |(scale) -> (meta data) |
 | artistic glyph  | (font glyph,texture image) -> (artistic glyph) |

+## flow
+1. get the supported chars
+    1.  build a raw dataset
+    2.  sample and view the images,choose the faults
+    3.  collect the faults
+    4.  filter the faults in ttf files and get the supported chars
+2. filter invalid fonts
+    1.  build a raw dataset
+    2.  sample and view the images,record the invalid fonts
+    3.  filter the invalid fonts
+3. generate meta data
+    1. build a map of name to path of font or color
+    2. use the meta module to generate meta data
+4. build a artistic glyph dataset
+    1. build a dataset using the synthesis module according to the meta data

 ## usage

 ### fontglyph rendering